 On 04 July 1921, the Port Arthur News Chronicle had stated that, if Madame Guérin was successful at the Great War Veterans’ Association meeting that day, she would “proceed almost immediately to England to ask the Prince of Wales to become head of the Poppy Day movement in England.”

 The mention of the Prince of Wales is not as far-fetched as it might sound because it had been reported that Anna had performed for members of the British Royal Family during her tours within Great Britain, 1911-1914.
-Given her powers of persuasion and charm, she was probably more than capable of achieving a personal audience with HRH Prince of Wales – in his role as Patron of the British Legion.
+Given her powers of persuasion and charm, she was more than capable of achieving a personal audience with HRH Prince of Wales – in his role as Patron of the British Legion.
 But who knows?

-The British Legion had formed from four national organisations on 15 May 1921:- Officers Association; Scottish Federation of Ex-servicemen; the Comrades of the Great War; and the National Association of Discharged Sailors and Soldiers.
+The British Legion was formed from four national organisations on 15 May 1921:- Officers Association; Scottish Federation of Ex-servicemen; the Comrades of the Great War; and the National Association of Discharged Sailors and Soldiers.
 HRH Prince of Wales became its first Patron, Earl Haig became its first President.
 “Royal” became part of the title in 1971.
 Prior to that, around August 1920, Earl Haig had began his Fund to aid ex-service men.

 There must have been some prior contact though because, reportedly before her arrival, Colonel George Crosfield (who would hold the post of Legion Chairman 1927-1930) asked General Secretary Colonel Edward Charles Heath DSO if he would meet with Madame Guérin.
-Anna Guérin showed the British Legion men samples of her artificial poppies.
+Anna Guérin showed the two British Legion men samples of her artificial poppies.
 She asked if they would consider adopting the remembrance poppy symbol.

 Anna Guérin wrote in her 1941 Synopsis [sic]: “Field Marshall Haig , the President , called a meeting where I explain the Idea which was adopted immediately , but they had no money in the Treasury to order their Poppies .
 It was September and the Armistice day in November.
 I offered them to order their Poppies in France for them , so my own responsibility , that they would paid them after .
 Gladly they accepted my offer .